aragon/osx/packages/contracts/docs/framework-lifecycle/03-osx-components/07-plugin-setup.md

 ## Implement `prepareUninstallation`

-Conduct all necessary actions to prepare the uninstallation of a plugin and to decomission it.
+Conduct all necessary actions to prepare the uninstallation of a plugin and to decommission it.

 - decode `_payload._data` if required